-Loews Corporation is a holding company and has four reportable segments comprised of three individual consolidated operating subsidiaries, CNA Financial Corporation ("CNA"), Boardwalk Pipeline Partners, LP ("Boardwalk Pipelines") and Loews Hotels Holding Corporation ("Loews Hotels & Co"); and the Corporate segment.
+Loews Corporation is a holding company and has four reportable segments comprised of three individual consolidated operating subsidiaries, CNA Financial Corporation ("CNA"), Boardwalk Pipeline Partners, LP ("Boardwalk Pipelines") and Loews Hotels Holding Corporation ("CNA"), and the Corporate segment.
 The Corporate segment is primarily comprised of Loews Corporation, excluding its operating subsidiaries, the consolidated operations of Altium Packaging LLC ("Altium Packaging") through March 31, 2021 and the equity method of accounting for Altium Packaging subsequent to its deconsolidation on April 1, 2021.
 For further information on the deconsolidation of Altium Packaging see Note 2 of the Notes to Consolidated Financial Statements included under Item 8.

-Unless the context otherwise requires, as used herein, the term "Company" means Loews Corporation including its consolidated subsidiaries, the terms "Parent Company," "we," "our," "us" or like terms mean Loews Corporation excluding its subsidiaries, the term "Net income (loss) attributable to Loews Corporation" means Net income (loss) attributable to Loews Corporation's consolidated subsidiaries.
+Unless the context otherwise requires, as used herein, the term "Company" means Loews Corporation including its consolidated subsidiaries, the terms "Parent Company," "we," "our," "us" or like terms mean Loews Corporation excluding its subsidiaries, the term "Net income (loss) attributable to Loews Corporation shareholders and the term "subsidiaries" means Loews Corporation's consolidated subsidiaries.